TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

 The example project is under the "AttPermissionRequest" folder  in this GitHub repository.

-Install this plugin by "Epic Games Launcher" or put the "ATTPR" plugin into the plugins folder ("AttPermissionRequest/Plugins/ATTPR") In this case must be c++ project.
+Put the "ATTPR" plugin into the plugins folder ("AttPermissionRequest/Plugins/ATTPR").

 Enable this plugin.